-The South African National Defence Force (SANDF) has four branches, namely the SA Army, SA Air Force, SA Navy and SA Military Health Services and offers young, fit and mentally strong citizens the chance to follow a military career by joining the Military Skills Development System (MSDS).
+The South African National Defence Force (SANDF) has four arms of service, namely the SA Army, SA Air Force, SA Navy and SA Military Health Service and offers young, fit and mentally strong citizens the chance to follow a military career by joining the Military Skills Development System (MSDS).

 The MSDS is a Department of Defence programme that serves as the entry-level platform for young South Africans who want to follow a career in the South African National Defence Force.

 If you are selected to join the South African National Defence Force through the MSDS, you will undergo an initial period of two years voluntary service.
 In the first year, you will receive military training and further functional training.
 In the second year, you will be deployed where needed.
 During the deployment, you will get an opportunity to apply your knowledge and develop your skills.
 After the two years, you will either continue as part of the Reserve Force or receive a contract offer to join the Regular Force.

 Selected members with the required academic qualifications are also sent to universities or the Military Academy.